Generate deployments via the Deployments API

 script, or even manually, depending on your process.
 The request body format is JSON and supports the following fields:

-• version (required) Identifier for the version that just got deployed.
+• version (string, required) Identifier for the version that just got deployed.
 Depending

 on the conventions of your organization, app or team, this might be a semverstring